-At the close of business on the record date, there were 50,494,915 shares of NorthWestern Corporation common stock outstanding and entitled to vote at the annual meeting.
+At the close of business on the record date, there were 54,132,943 shares of NorthWestern Corporation common stock outstanding and entitled to vote at the annual meeting.
 Each outstanding share is entitled to one vote.

 A quorum, which is a majority of the outstanding shares as of the record date, is necessary to hold a valid annual meeting.
-A quorum will be present at the annual meeting if the holders of a majority of the shares of our common stock outstanding and entitled to vote on the record date are present in person or represented by proxy.
+A quorum will be present at the annual meeting if the holders of a majority of the shares of our common stock outstanding and entitled to vote on the record date are present online at the virtual meeting or represented by proxy.
 Abstentions and broker non-votes are included for determining whether a quorum is present.
 If a quorum is not present at the annual meeting, we expect that the annual meeting will be adjourned to solicit additional proxies.